josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 </code-example>

 The `blank` schematic is provided by the Schematics CLI.
-The command creates a new project folder \(the root folder for the collection\) and an initial named schematic in the collection.
+The command creates a new project directory \(the root directory for the collection\) and an initial named schematic in the collection.

-Go to the collection folder, install your npm dependencies, and open your new collection in your favorite editor to see the generated files.
+Go to the collection directory, install your npm dependencies, and open your new collection in your favorite editor to see the generated files.
 For example, if you are using VS Code:

 <code-example format="shell" language="shell">